arpank-2380/arpank-2380.github.io/_pages/publications.md

 2. **Galvanic replacement of As(0) nanoparticles by Au(iii) for nanogold fabrication and SERS application.**
 ![Preview not available!](/assets/images/pubs/njc2014.png)
 Pal, A\*; Saha, S; Maji, S. K.; Sahoo, R.; Kundu, M; **Kundu, A.**
-Galvanic replacement of As(0) nanoparticles by Au(iii) for nanogold fabrication and SERS application.
 [*New J. Chem.*, **2014**, *38*, 1675.](https://doi.org/10.1039/C3NJ01489D)